tclark/op-intermediate-app-dev/10-solid/10-solid.md

 There's good news and bad news:
   - The good news is that there is **a lot** of stuff written about SOLID principles.
-  - The bad news is that most of it sin't very good.
+  - The bad news is that most of it isn't very good.

   In the introduction I mentioned Martin's article that kicked things off.
 You can access a copy of it at